 Learn how to prepare for tornado season, and the precautions you should take when severe weather is in the forecast.
 Make a plan and know what to do when your home is threatened by a tornado.

-Many years ago, our future-daughter-in-law and her parents lost their home to a massive F5 tornado.
+In 2013, our future-daughter-in-law and her parents lost their home to a massive F5 tornado in Oklahoma.

 They made a last-minute decision to leave the bedroom closet where they'd always sheltered and go to their neighbors' underground shelter instead.